-We are now calling up - those aged 16-65y in 'at risk groups' and all over 34y.
+We are now calling up - those all those aged 16y and over and those aged over 12y in 'at risk groups' .

-We are giving the Pfizer/ BioNTech vaccine and Oxford/Astra Zeneca Covid vaccine to the highest risk groups according to the government schedule, currently the over 75y age group.
+We are giving the Pfizer/ BioNTech vaccine and Oxford/Astra Zeneca Covid vaccine.
 Which vaccine is used depends on deliveries and we will not know at the point when you book.
+You will have both doses of the same type.

-The Moderna vaccine has now been approved and is becoming available now and there are others on the way (see video above for details)
+The Moderna vaccine is becoming available now and there are others on the way.

 The second dose will be given around 8-12 weeks later (the time interval is now reduced).
-Two doses will reduce the risk of any infection but having a single dose gives the biggest amount of protection and reduces the risk of severe infection, which will reduce the likelihood of hospital admission and serious complications.
-There are also restricted amounts of vaccine available globally and we have to make best use of what is available to be shared around.
-However there is now evidence emerging that the 12 week delay may make the vaccine more effective than the shorter gap.
+Two doses will reduce the risk of any infection and reduces the risk of severe infection, which will reduce the likelihood of hospital admission and serious complications.

 NHS Website overview on coronavirus vaccination